Published By Faith Stewart at September 11th, 2019

 Your SSN is required for informational purposes.
 If concerned they will pull your personal credit talk to their credit department before applying.
 You can give a $500 deposit instead of using a personal guarantee, if in business less than a year.
 Apply online.
 Terms are Net 15.

-Regardless of your personal credit score, you really do have to work with business trade lines to start your business credit.
+Regardless of your personal credit score, you really do have to work with business trade lines to start building a business credit score.
 After you establish your business and prepare the way for your business transactions to be reported to your business credit profile, you will need accounts to report.
 Most credit cards will not extend credit to a business with no credit, or bad credit.
 Working with business trade lines that do not do a credit check is a way around that.
 You can start building business credit in your business name without your personal credit score ever being involved.
 So it’s a win/win for you and for your business.